microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 The last step is to package up your model for deployment, but as you can see in the notebook (if you are following along), it says that you can't complete that section until you've come back here and completed the rest of the tutorial.
-So let's do that now.
+Go do the tutorial in the notebook, then come back here.

 At this point, you have a model for testing, in the following formats: